violinist-dev/docs/content/commit_message_convention.md

 `build(dev): Update symfony/flex from v1.14.0 to v1.14.1`

-If you don't want to have a formatted commit message, set it to `none`.
+If you don't want to have formatted commit messages, set it to `none`.

 {{< highlight JSON "hl_lines=5" >}}
 {